 Today, indulge in Kangaroo Island’s beautiful, fresh produce.
-Let Kangaroo Island Wilderness Tours take you on a gourmet journey around the island.
-You’ll get a taste of the stunning food, wine and spirits on offer, all while witnessing the island’s nature and wildlife.
-Begin with a fresh seafood lunch of lobster, oysters and crayfish, then move on to the cellar door at Dudley Wines.
+Let Exceptional Kangaroo Island take you on a gourmet journey around the island.
+You’ll get a taste of everything from olives and oysters to wine and gin.

 As the sun sinks low, sit down and enjoy the hospitality – and gin – on offer at Kangaroo Island Spirits.
 This boutique distillery crafts award-winning gins that reflect the sights, tastes and smells of Kangaroo Island’s stunning landscapes.
 After experiencing some of the island’s best artisan goods, your tour will drop you back at your accommodation.